top of page

 COPESD also has a group of business, agency and school partners focused on eliminating barriers across our region to help foster more of these opportunities to connect the students with skills and careers within our communities.

-By taking a collaborative and regional approach, we can offer a greater variety of vocational programs than any single school district could provide alone.
+By taking a collaborative and regional approach, we can offer a greater variety of LOCAL vocational programs than any single school district could provide alone.

 IMG_9226.HEIC